sirrice/sirrice.github.io/summer.md

 ### Project 2.
 Extending Khameleon's scheduler to use reinforcement learning

-Khameleon's scheduler (Section 5 of the paper above) is basically a degenerate version of reinforcement learning.
+Khameleon's scheduler ([Section 5 of the paper](https://drive.google.com/file/d/1753VKeIz_uVHnHFd1VxsGbSD5r2XgM0e/view)) is basically a degenerate version of reinforcement learning.
 We are interested to replace the scheduler with a reinforcement learning-based scheduler.
 The challenge is to ensure it runs in real-time (in microseconds).

 Skills: